awesto/django-shop/docs/reference/search.rst

 	{{ product.editor.name }}

 When building the index, this template is rendered for each product offered by our bookstore.
-The rendered content is not intended to be shown to humans, it rather serves to create a reverse index in order to feed the Elasticsearch database.
-Before that, it is cleaned up, removing all HTML tags.
+The rendered content is passed directly to the search engine and serves to feed the Elasticsearch database with a reverse index.
+Before importing, it is cleaned up, removing all HTML tags.
 Afterwards it is tokenized into a list of separate words.
 These words then are stemmed, which means that they are reduced to their basic meaning.
-The final step is to remove common words, such as "and".
-This list of words is named reverse index and is then stored in the ``body`` field inside the :class:`shop.search.documents.ProductDocument`.
+The final step is to remove common words, such as "or", "the", "is", "and" etc. This list of words is named "The Reverse Index" and is then stored in the ``body`` field inside entities of type :class:`shop.search.documents.ProductDocument`.

 .. note::
 	If the above template file can not be found, **django-SHOP** falls back onto